-In addition to the course text and supplemental readings, we will also view select documentaries and hear from guest speakers from community-based organizations or local government initiatives working to address racial and socioeconomic disparities.
-The class will be graded principally on the basis of an unscheduled (closed) final exam, covering the basic principles of environmental justice and hypothetical applications to the real world.
+In addition to the course texts and supplemental readings, we will also view select documentaries and hear from guest speakers from community-based organizations working to address racial and socioeconomic disparities.
+The class will be graded principally on the basis of a final research paper, along with class participation and presentations.